Bounties-Network/StandardBounties/docs/documentation.md

 The number of submissions which have been accepted for each milestone.

 `mapping(uint=>uint) public numPaid`
-The number of submissions which have paid out to task fulfillers for each milestone. `numPaid[i]` is always strictly less than or equal to `numAccepted[i]`.
+The number of submissions which have paid out to task fulfillers for each milestone. `numPaid[i]` is always less than or equal to `numAccepted[i]`.

 ### External functions